-'Dissident journalists' find 2 the going tough up North REPORTERS IN Northern Ireland who go against official lines are being dubbed "dissident journalists", documentary maker Trevor Birney told the Cleraum Media Conference in Dublin last weekend.
-"I think it's incredible that someone could come up with the phrase dissident journalism, never mind use it as a labe!, "He said.
-"Dissident" journalists would find it "viery difficult to shake off" the tag when dealing with "obfuscating" official sources, he said.
-The lack of an opposition in the Northern Ireland parliament as a result of the power-sharing agreement makes the problems of a weak fourth estate "particularly actue", he argued.
-Newspapers in Belfast are struggling "to do anything other than copy and paste press releases", while British television regulator Ofcom's decision to slash UTV's current affairs obligations in 2009 has also had a wider impact on investigative journalism in the region, said Birney, who co-founded the production company Below the Radar.
+'Dissident journalists' find2 the going tough up North the region, said Birney, who co-founded the production company Below the Radar.
 It also runs the philanthropy-funded investigative news website, the Detail.
-"This year has been the worst year for BBC investigations," he said, "We've got a huge amount of talk, but we have very little investigative journalism."
-An Ofcom report published in July found that broadcasters' total spending on current and the toward starts to talk spending on current of the present of the p
+"This year has been the worst year for BBC investigations," he said.
+"We've got a huge amount of talk, but we have very little investigative journalism."
+An Ofcom report published in July found that broadcasters' total spending on current y 66 per cent since 2006 - a larger decrease than 6 England, Scothard and Wales.
+Spending on the genre plunged 23 per cent between 2010 and 2011.
+Birney says there are 160 press officers in Belfast newsrooms.
+"Many of the press officers take Alistair Campbell as the person they want to be," he told the conference, not intending it as a compliment.
+1 REPORTERS IN Northern Ireland who go against official lines are being dubbed "dissident journalists", documentary maker Trevor Biney told the Cleranu Media Conference in Dublin last weekend.
+"I think it's incredible that someone could come up with the phrase dissident journalism, never mind use it as a label," he said.
+"Dissident" journalists would find it "very difficult to shake off" the tag when dealing with "obfuscating" official sources, he said.
+The lack of an opposition in the Northern Ireland parliament as a result of the problems of a weak fourth estate "particularly acute", he argued.
+Newspapers in Belfast are struggling "to do anything other than copy and paste press releases", while Brüsh television regulator Ofcom's decision to slash UTV's current affairs obligations in 2009 has also had a wider impact on investigative journalism in